 - Measure flour into a small bowl and set it aside.
 This will help make sure you don't add too much which would give you a stiff dough.

-- Mix the warm water, sugar and yeast together in small bowl and let sit for five minutes to bloom the yeast.
+- Mix the warm water, 1 tsp of sugar and yeast together in small bowl and let sit for five minutes to bloom the yeast.

-- In the bowl of a stand mixer fitted with the dough hook (see notes for how to make this without a mixer), add the buttermilk, eggs, sugar and salt.
+- In the bowl of a stand mixer fitted with the dough hook (see notes for how to make this without a mixer), add the buttermilk, eggs, the rest of the sugar and salt.